glampert/reverse-engineering-darkstone/README.md

 The only external dependency not included in the project is [**GLFW**](http://www.glfw.org/), which is used by the `o3d_viewer` to manage window and context creation in a portable way.
-If you only care about the MTF unpacker, then this dependency is no required, since you can compile it in isolation.
+If you only care about the MTF unpacker, then this dependency is not required, since you can compile it in isolation.
 The viewer requires GLFW to be properly installed and visible in the default include path.
+[GL3W](https://github.com/skaslev/gl3w) is used to load the OpenGL Library and [STB Image](https://github.com/nothings/stb) for image loading from file, but those are included in the project.

 ## Porting